 4. Change things to avoid situations

 If certain misbehaviours happen over and over again, you can change the environment by adding, removing, or substituting something.
-For example, if your child leaves her coat on the floor every day, you could add a coat hook where she can reach it.
+For example, if your child leaves their coat on the floor every day, you could add a coat hook where they can reach it.

 5. Ignore to decrease negative behaviour

-If your child frequently does something that you don’t want him to, you could ignore the behaviour (as long as he is safe) – for example whining.
+If your child frequently does something that you don’t want them to, you could ignore the behaviour (as long as they are safe) – for example whining.
 To ignore the whining, breathe deeply and think pleasant thoughts.

 6. Let natural consequences occur

 To decrease undesirable behaviour, let natural consequences occur (as long as your child is safe).
-For example, if your child refuses to wear mitts, being outside without them on a cold day may teach her quickly why she should wear them.
+For example, if your child refuses to wear mitts, being outside without them on a cold day may teach them quickly why they should wear them.

 7. Practice appropriate behaviour with your child

-Help your child re-do the situation when she doesn’t know how to behave.
-For example, if she was rough petting a cat, take your child’s hand in yours and show her how to pet the cat gently.
+Help your child re-do the situation when they don't know how to behave.
+For example, if they were rough petting a cat, take your child’s hand in yours and show them how to pet the cat gently.